GSA/digitalgov.gov/content/posts/2016-04-14-gsa-unveils-new-hub-for-federal-citizen-science-crowdsourcing.md

 CitizenScience.gov makes it easy for agencies to advertise, find and learn how to run citizen science and crowdsourcing projects.

-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2016/04/600-x-350-Federal-crowdsourcing-citizen-science-Catalog.jpg" alt="Federal Crowdsourcing and Citizen Science Catalog listing page with data visualization map" %}
+{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2016/04/600-x-350-Federal-Crowdsourcing-and-Citizen-Science-Catalog.jpg" alt="Federal Crowdsourcing and Citizen Science Catalog listing page with data visualization map" %}

 The site has three main features: